 For additional information about school choices in New Mexico, visit these resources:

-New Mexico will celebrate National School Choice Week 2020 with a record-breaking 331 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/new-mexico/.
+New Mexico celebrated National School Choice Week 2020 with a record-breaking 331 events and activities across the state.
+Click the button below to learn more about school choice in New Mexico.

 "Shining a spotlight on effective educational options for every child"